Vietnamese Steamed Rice Rolls (Banh Cuon)

 12. Arrange a towel at your work bench, so that you can sit the lid with the crepe on top so the lid doesn't wobble or move.
 You will do the filling and rolling directly on the lid.

 13. Before you beginning filling and rolling, return the pan back onto the heat, you may need to spray oil again (for me I found I only had to spray after every 4-5 crepes) and pour another half cup of batter, cover with another lid.

 14. Now working very quickly (within 30sec), add a small amount of filling into the center of the crepe and spread it out thinly.
 Then fold over the sides and place in a serving tray.
 Once you finish this, the other crepe that is cooking should be done.
 Repeat the process until you've used up all your batter and filling.
 Remember you may need to spray your lid with a bit of oil to prevent your crepe from sticking onto it once a while.

 15. If you have lightly sprayed or oiled your working surface or pan, you can stack them on top of one another and they won’t stick, but I preferred to separate mine, makes it easier for kids to grab.

-Note: you should have your serving trays, towel to place lid on top for filling and rolling and the crepe filling all prepared and right next to you at your work bench, so you can work quickly.
+You should have your serving trays, towel to place lid on top for filling and rolling and the crepe filling all prepared and right next to you at your work bench before you begin making the first crepe, so you can work quickly and spontaneously.

 God luck and enjoy!